nicholas-long/kb/hacking/to-try-list.md

     - XSS - dalfox
   - general POST message vulnerabilities
   - JSON object prototype pollution
+  - fuzz all parameters as get and post with get and post http methods
 - generate cewl wordlist from site
   - use for login bruteforcing, busting directories, subdomains
 - IDOR